Xiaolingwei

-Xiaolingwei (孝陵卫) is a city located in Jiangsu, China, near Nanjing.
-It is south of Nanjing's Zhongshan Gate and southeast of the Ming Dynasty imperial tombs of Nanjing.
+Xiaolingwei (孝陵卫) is a subdistrict located in Jiangsu, China, near Nanjing.
+It is at the south of Nanjing's Zhongshan Gate and southeast of the Ming Dynasty imperial tombs of Nanjing.
 The city has a population of 66,031, making it the 35th largest city in Jiangsu.
 It operates on China Standard Time, the same as the rest of China.
 It is 14 metres above sea level.

 Xiaolingwei is 227 km from Shanghai and 888 km from Beijing.